Govt commits GH¢100 billion to Ghana Cares Obaatanpa programme for next four years

 "If we inherited dreams and visions from our founding fathers, we should leave legacies of achievements and realities to our children and their children."

-The Minister said the GhanaCARES programme will expedite the Government’s digitalization agenda to achieve greater efficiency and effectiveness in public service delivery and revitalize the housing and construction industry to address the severe housing deficit and create job opportunities.
+The Minister said GhanaCARES programme will expedite Government's digitalization agenda to achieve greater efficiency and effectiveness in public service delivery and revitalize the housing and construction industry to address the severe housing deficit and create job opportunities..

 It would also establish Ghana as a regional Hub, leveraging its position within ECOWAS and as host of the Secretariat of the Africa Continental Free Trade Area (AfCFTA) to focus on manufacturing, financial services, education, healthcare, aviation and logistics, digital services, petroleum, automobile, tourism, hospitality and creative arts.

-The GhanaCARES Obaatanpa programme will also support the private sector and entrepreneurs to become a powerful engine for job creation, and actively promote both local and international investments including the use of Public-Private Partnership and upgrade the skills of Ghanaian workers through re-training programmes focusing on technical and vocational skills.
+The GhanaCARES Obaatanpa prpgramme will also support the private sector and entrepreneurs to become a powerful engine for job creation; and actively promote both local and international investments including use of Public Private Partnership and upgrade the skills of Ghanaian workers through re-training programmes focusing on technical and vocational skills.

 "Mr. Speaker, the implementation arrangements for the GhanaCARES programme are in place.
 Clear budgets have been set and milestones developed.